adityapatil343/RhythmRush-OnSite_Game/README.md

 - **High score:** After the game is over, your final score is shown and compared to your best score.
 Try again to beat it!

-## Project Logic Overview

-Behind the scenes, Rhythm Rush runs entirely in the browser using an HTML5 canvas and a continuous game loop to animate the falling tiles.
-The game spawns tiles at random in one of four columns, and as time goes on, the tiles fall faster and appear more frequently to increase the challenge.
-When a tile is tapped at the correct time (as it crosses the hit area), the game registers a “hit” — a tone plays and the score increases.
-If the current score surpasses the previous high score, the stored high score is updated in local storage.
-Conversely, if the player misses a tile or taps incorrectly, the game triggers a Game Over state (accompanied by a sound effect and an overlay showing the final score and best score).
+## How it Works (Game Logic)

+- The game runs completely in your browser using **HTML5 canvas** for graphics.
+- A continuous game loop makes the tiles fall smoothly down the screen.
+- New tiles appear randomly in one of four columns.
+As time passes, they drop faster and more often to make the game harder.
+- When you tap a tile right as it crosses the hit line:
+  - The game counts it as a **hit**.
+  - A short tone plays for feedback.
+  - Your score goes up by 1.
+- If your score beats your previous best, the new **high score** is saved in your browser so it’s there next time.
+- If you miss a tile or tap the wrong spot:
+  - The game ends immediately (**Game Over**).
+  - A different sound plays.
+  - An overlay shows your final score and your best score.

 ## Open Source and Contributing